 When a spouse, parent or other loved one has dementia, their ability to make reasoned choices might vary from one day to the next.

 Family members may be used to stepping in when the topic involves finances or medical care.
 But what about sex?

-A recent court case in Iowa raised serious issues around the idea of sexual consent between spouses when one spouse has dementia.
+A few years ago, a court case in Iowa raised serious issues around the idea of sexual consent between spouses when one spouse has dementia.
 In this case, the wife was in a nursing home and the husband, former state legislator Henry Rayhons, visited her often.
 What may have happened behind a privacy curtain became a matter debated in court in intimate detail after he was charged with felony sexual abuse.
 (He was ultimately acquitted.)

 Is someone with dementia able to consent to sexual relations?
 And at what level should family, clinicians or nursing home staff — or for that matter, the courts — be involved in such decisions?

 “Research clearly shows that older adults as a whole retain a strong interest in sexual activity,” said Dr. Daniel Marson, director of the Alzheimer’s Center at the University of Alabama at Birmingham.
 “It may not be expressed in the same way as when they were younger, but that doesn’t mean the desire to be intimate goes away.”

 Elizabeth Edgerly, chief program officer for the Alzheimer’s Association of Northern California and Northern Nevada, said it’s very common for people in long-term care facilities to develop close friendships and even intimate relationships.